Pakistan ‘epicenter of terrorism'; persecutes Hindus, Sikhs, Christians: India at Geneva

 “The OIC has no locus standi to comment on internal affairs of India.
 The OIC has allowed itself to be misused by Pakistan to subverse its own Agenda.
 It’s for the members of the OIC to decide if it is in their interests to allow Pakistan to do so,” it said.

 India also advised Turkey to refrain from commenting on its internal affairs and develop a better understanding of the democratic practices.
-(PTI)
+(AGENCIES)

 Pakistan ‘epicenter of terrorism’; persecutes Hindus, Sikhs, Christians: India at Geneva